Terms and Conditions

 13.1.
 Lexia warrants that it will use reasonable endeavours to procure the supply of the Publisher Product in accordance with the condition 2.1 and that the Lexia Services shall be performed using reasonable skill and care.

 13.2.
-Save as expressly set out in this Agreement, all other warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from the Contract.
+Save as expressly set out in this Contract, all other warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from the Contract.

 13.3.
 The Customer acknowledges and agrees that the Publisher Products are made available to the Customer by Publisher pursuant to the Publisher Licence Terms.
 Accordingly, save as set out in condition 13.1 above, Lexia gives no warranties and can accept no liability in relation to the Publisher Products whatsoever, including in relation to their availability or performance.
 The Customer agrees that in so far as it requires warranties and/or guarantees in respect of the Publisher Products, the Customer must rely on its rights under the Publisher Licence Terms.